hevs-isi/hades/_doc/transfer.md

 :exclamation: Don't include `smb:` in the server path

-Then unmount when you're done.
+Then unmount when you're done (since **deleting the mount point could delete the whole mounted drive**).
 {% highlight shell %}
 sudo umount toto
 {% endhighlight %}

 ### Permanent mount (not recommended)
+This method is not recommended, since **deleting the mount point could delete the whole mounted drive**.
 Example : mount `I:\` in `/mnt/i`

 1. Create the mount destination